Russian Cossacks patrol Sochi Olympics

 But critics accuse them of fierce nationalism and their presence can add to the tension between ethnic Russians and minorities, especially in cities such as Moscow, where many migrants are Muslims from the North Caucasus and ex-Soviet republics in Central Asia.

-They will join the massive security operation in the Black Sea resort, a few hundred kilometres from the North Caucasus where Islamist separatists are fighting to carve out their own state.
+They will join the massive security operation in the Black Sea resort, a few hundred kilometers from the North Caucasus where Islamist separatists are fighting to carve out their own state.

 “A total of 410 Cossacks will be on duty on train stations, the airport as well as Olympic venues to carry out patrols together with the police,” said Konstantin Perenizhko, a deputy to the regional Cossack military leader.